ioannistassioulas/master_thesis/notes/Notes on papers.md

 Some other techniques that might be useful - preconditioning, look it up as i go along

 We want to find this conformal data because conformal data usually tells us about the phasee that the system is in for some point in parameter space.
 When there is a jump, we know we are in a critical region!
-## Phase diagram of the interacting Majorana chain model
+### Phase diagram of the interacting Majorana chain model

 As before, we study a particular hamiltonian here:
 $$ \mathcal{H} = \sum_j \left[ it\gamma_i \gamma_{i+1} + g \gamma_i \gamma_{i+1} \gamma_{i+2} \gamma_{i+3} \right] $$
 This is the four majorana over four sites interaction - the relatively basic one that started it all.
 Compared to the other paper discussed, this one exhibits SUSY only on the scale of 250.
+### Topological and quantum critical properties of the interacting Majorana chain model

+They looked at a similar hamiltonian of

+* Ask Natalia about one of the papers - why is there some kind of difference?
+Oh never mind she already brings it up in the paper hahahaha

+## Second round of papers